 Other dosage forms:

-Along with its needed effects, labetalol (the active ingredient contained in Trandate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, labetalol (the active ingredient contained in Trandate) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking labetalol:Less common
+If any of the following side effects occur while taking labetalol, check with your doctor immediately:Less common

 - Blurred vision or other changes in vision